io5a/cat.m/README.md

 - Alerts the user when the temperature inside is hotter than the temperature outside, prompting the user to turn off the AC and open a window, reducing the unneccesarry use of electricity in the summer
 - Built in clock with a connection to a NTP server for accurate time
 - Recommend to the user what to wear based on the current and future weather
-- Charts to show how will the weather evolve over the next 24 hours
+- Charts to show how will the weather evolve over the day

 **LIST OF MATERIALS**